emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 At the dawn of ORM, the Data Mappers retrieved from the database all related objects with a single query (see `example of implementation <https://bitbucket.org/emacsway/openorm/src/default/python/>`_).

-Domain-Driven Design approaches relations more strictly, and considers relations from the point of view of conceptual contour of an aggregate of nested objects [#fnddd]_.
+Domain-Driven Design approaches relationships more strictly, and considers relationships from the point of view of conceptual contour of an aggregate of nested objects [#fnddd]_.
 The object can be accessed either by reference (from the parent object to the embedded object) or through the Repository.
-It is also important the direction of relations and the principle of minimal sufficiency ("distillation of models" [#fnddd]_).
+It is also important the direction of relationships and the principle of minimal sufficiency ("distillation of models" [#fnddd]_).

     In real life, there are lots of many-to-many associations, and a great number are naturally bidirectional.
 The same tends to be true of early forms of a model as we brainstorm and explore